 Are accommodations provided?

 Codely does not provide housing, but we will advise you on how to find a comfortable and affordable living arrangement.
-Our students are eligible to secure low-cost student housing and homestays with our partner Habitatge Jove.
+Our students are eligible to secure low-cost student housing with our partner Comforts of Homes.
 We also recommend using the Badi app, which makes it easy to find a good room and compatible roommates.

 Can I work while I am there?

-Codely is a full-time, intensive program, which is why we strongly discourage students from working while attending.
+Students who are attending our full-time, intensive program, are strongly discouraged from working while attending.
 For those who do wish to work while participating, our 6-month, part-time Full Stack Development course was designed for you.

 Is food provided?

-Codely provides breakfast daily (typically fruit, cereal, yogurt, juice, etc.), as well as refreshments on Friday afternoons.
-Space 22@ has a café for purchasing food and a refrigerator for food storage, should you wish to bring your own.
+Codely provides breakfast daily (typically fruit, cereal, oatmeal, etc).
+Spaces 22@ has a café for purchasing food and a refrigerator for food storage, should you wish to bring your own.
 Of course, since you have an hour lunch break each day, you’ll also have time to eat at one of the many cafés in the neighborhood.